 The most variable part of the cost of the holiday is typically the flight.
 Airlines are very focussed on selling direct via the web with big discounts for early, fixed bookings.
-Air New Zealand in particular periodically has 1-3 day Islands on Sale" specials.
-Our general advice is book these when you see them and leave us to sort a suitable trip.
-We are moving to more focus on standard departure dates, but we can always create trips to work and we have sufficient bikes to never run short.
+Air New Zealand in particular, periodically has 1-3 day Islands on Sale" specials.
+Our general advice is book these when you see them.
+We have created more fixed- start-date tours to make this easier.